aaronriostx/TSEUQLib/README.md

 ```

 # Usage
 Run the examples in examples/ with python.
-For example, :
+For example, run the ishigami example by:
 ```bash
 cd TSEUQLib/examples/
 python ishigami.py